LAW 7099 Louis A. Bedford Jr. Mentorship Program

 7310.
 3 hours.
 Study of the fundamental legal principles, doctrines, and processes relating to criminal law, including the state's authority to define crimes, standards for criminal liability, defenses, and processes for enforcement.
 Prerequisite(s): Consent of department.
 Required.

 7312.
 3 hours.
-Provides foundation for the essential lawyering skills of interviewing and counseling, including principles and concepts relating to these essential skills, but emphasizing simulation and practice exercises.
+PRACTICE FOUNDATIONS COURSE: Provides foundation for the essential lawyering skills of interviewing and counseling, including principles and concepts relating to these essential skills, but emphasizing simulation and practice exercises.
 Both litigation and transactional contexts and scenarios will be included.
 Prerequisite(s): Consent of department.
 Required.

 7313.
 3 hours.
-Provides foundation for understanding and effectively engaging in essential lawyering skills of negotiation and conflict management, including principles and concepts relating to these essential skills, but emphasizing simulation and practice exercises.
+PRACTICE FOUNDATION COURSE: Provides foundation for understanding and effectively engaging in essential lawyering skills of negotiation and conflict management, including principles and concepts relating to these essential skills, but emphasizing simulation and practice exercises.
 Both litigation and transactional contexts and scenarios will be included.
 Required.

 LAW 7315 UBE Family Law